Sjogren’s can take a significant toll on your physical and emotional wellbeing.

 This page connects you with resources and self-advocacy tools with which to support yourself.

 Patient support groups are a great way to find other Sjogren’s patients with whom to share ideas, information, products that work, and resources for supporting yourself.

-There are a few Sjogren's specialty clinics in the U.S. Most patients will need to work with local clinicians for ongoing care.
-The clinics listed here are helpful for consultation if you are having trouble getting diagnosed or establishing a treatment plan.
+There are a few specialty clinics for Sjogren's in the U.S. Most patients will need to work with local clinicians for ongoing care.
+The clinics I've listed are helpful for consultation if you are having trouble getting diagnosed or establishing a treatment plan.

 Find links to reliable sources of information about diet, stress reduction, exercise and other ways that you can support your health.

-If you’re tired of reading, I highly recommend checking out the Videos page to learn about Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias.
+If you’re tired of reading, learn about Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias via video.